varad8/vrnit_1.2/README.md

-**⚠️ Warning: Without permission, you cannot use these images. ⚠️**
+**⚠️ Warning: Without permission, you cannot use these Project. ⚠️**

 ## VRNITSOLUTION Version 1.2 updated by Varad And Rushikesh